BevansMath/BevansMath/README.md

 I am learning how to code in Golang.
 My current place of work is at the local plasma donation facility, and I enjoy expanding my current coding skill set through boot.dev in my spare time.
 I enjoy a good project and appreciate collaboration.
 I am looking to collaborate on front-end/back-end projects, as well as any projects that involve algorithm implementation.
 You can reach me at my linkedin posted in my Bio.
 You may also view my portfolio at https://boot.dev/BevansMath.
-I have completed 8 courses so far.
+I have completed 8 courses and one project so far.